box/developer.box.com/content/guides/applications/custom-apps/jwt-setup.md

   - /docs/setting-up-a-jwt-app
 ---

-# Setup Custom App with JWT
+# Setup with JWT

-A Custom Web app can be set up to use server-side authentication with [JWT][jwt].
+A Custom App can be set up to use server-side authentication with [JWT][jwt].

 <CTA to='g://authentication/jwt'>